 Clinker is discharged red-hot from the lower end of the kiln and generally is brought down to handling temperature in various types of coolers.
 The heated air from the coolers is returned to the kilns, a process that saves fuel and increases burning efficiency.

 After the clinker is cooled, cement plants grind it and mix it with small amounts of gypsum and limestone.
-Cement is so fine that one pound of cement contains 150 billion grains.
+Cement is so fine that 1 pound of cement contains 150 billion grains.
 The cement is now ready for transport to ready-mix concrete companies to be used in a variety of construction projects.